 What will every Nutrition Facts Label have on it?

 The label will have some or all of the following items listed:

 - Serving Size: Serving size equals one serving of the product.
 All the other nutrient values listed on the label are based on this amount.

 - Servings per Container: This number is how many servings you can get from one package.
 Some containers have a single serving, but most have more than one serving per package.

 - Calories (total): Calories are a unit of energy that come from carbohydrates, protein and fat.
-Calories give us energy so we can think and be active.
+Calories give us energy so our bodies can function.

 - Calories from Fat: This number is the amount of calories that come from fat.
 It’s not the percent of fat in the food.

-- Trans Fat: Trans fat is unhealthy for your heart, and should be avoided.
+- Trans Fat: Trans fat is unhealthy for your heart.

 - Sodium: Sodium is the amount of salt in the serving of food.
+Sodium is an important way our body stays hydrated and plays a vital role in regulating the amount of water in our tissues.
 People with high blood pressure are often told to follow a low sodium diet.

-- Dietary Fiber: Dietary fiber helps with digestion and keeps you full between meals.
+- Dietary Fiber: Helps with digestion and keeps you full between meals.

-- Protein: Protein is used to build muscle and fight infections.
+- Protein: This nutrient is used to build muscle and fight infections.
 It also helps you feel full after you eat.

 What should I look for on the Nutrition Facts Label?